xmake-io/xmake-docs/manual/extension_modules.md

 #### json.savefile

-Save the lua table to the specified json file.
+- Save the lua table to the specified json file

 ```lua
 json.savefile("/tmp/xxx.json", {1, {a = 1}})